mrange/FParser/README.md

 ## Conclusion

-There is much more to investigate and improve but once again `[<InlineIfLambda>]` seems like its a powerful tool that allow us to write functional style programs with close to imperative performance.
+There is much more to investigate and improve but once again `[<InlineIfLambda>]` seems like its a powerful tool that allows us to write functional style programs with close to imperative performance.

 Regards,

 Mårten